kveroneau/Web6502/Docs/CardClasses.md

 This card is a drop-in replacement for a similar card in the *Hacker Maker Library*, this card requires that you have both jQuery and jQuery-Terminal available in your HTML source file.
 It will always use the `terminal` HTML DIV ID.

 There is currently no interface to this card, as it uses a default DIV ID for simplicity.

+### TVT100Card

+This is a card which emulates a VT100 Terminal, you will need the required JavaScript files for this to work correctly.
+As with the above card, there is also no public API for this card in ObjectPascal.
+It will always use the `vt100` HTML DIV ID.